Data Storage in the Cloud: An Essential Guide for Beginners

 Data stored in the object storage architecture is divided into parts, the so-called objects.
 They are not stored as files in folders or as blocks on servers.
 On the contrary, objects are stored in one place, in a flat address space.

 Object memory connects data fragments (objects) which then form a file.
 All metadata and a unique identifier are added to it.
 The storage system retrieves the data based on this information.
 For the user who is able to define metadata, it means that he gains more control over the data and is able to perform more effective analysis of its use, including very non-standard ones.
-The way in which object-oriented data is accessed is also distinctly different—it is usually through the HTTP protocol or software interfaces (so-called APIs) available on the Web.

 Object storage ensures full scalability, and thanks to its flat structure, it works well in handling very large amounts of data.
 For this reason, object storage is especially valued by companies providing storage services.
 They are used, for example, by our customer, the Fotosik service.